-Next to this you will find the 4D cinema.
+Next, to this, you will find the 4D cinema.
 Don’t forget to reserve your slot (as mentioned at the start of this review).
 It’s well worth going to see.
-You are taken on the journey of a couple of ants and there’s surprise 4D elements with blasts of air and water.
-It’s also a great opportunity for a 10 minute rest.
+You are taken on the journey of a couple of ants and there are surprise 4D elements with blasts of air and water.
+It’s also a great opportunity for a 10-minute rest.

 Punch & Judy – School holiday entertainment